yokeTH/2110363-HW_SYN_LAB_I/README.md

 ## License

-This project is licensed under the BSD 3-Clause License License.
+This project is licensed under the [BSD 3-Clause](./LICENSE) License.

-## Thank You
+## Thank You To

-Thank you for using this repository.
-We hope it helps you in your learning journey.
-If you have any questions or feedback, feel free to reach out.
+We would like to extend our gratitude to the [reference repository](https://github.com/raviporna/HWSYNLAB2021/tree/main) for providing valuable resources and inspiration for this project.

+## TODO
+- [ ] upload `pdf` files
+- [ ] upload lab4 and lab5